yangwenbo99/touying2video/README.md

 The tools converts a touying-typ presentation slide to a presentation video with voice over.
 It is currently in its proof-of-concept stage.
 To use this tool, import `p2vmeta.typ` in your Typst file.
 Currently, it only works with a patched version of `touying-typ`.
 The patched `touying-typ` and `p2vmeta.typ` are available in the `demo` directory.
+A demo video is available at <https://youtu.be/lJ7X57xG7V8>.

 ## Quick start